philippe131/Arcane-test/README.md

 - flask-marshmallow : Used to serialize object.
 - flask-sqlalchemy : The database.
 - marshmallow-sqlalchemy : Used to make the link between marshmallow and sqlalchemy.
-- flasgger : Used to generate the documentation
-- apispec : Required for the integration between marshmallow and flasgger

 ## Set up